revolunet/pdf-factory/README.md

 # PDF Factory

-PDF Factory is a Python script that parse a JSON to generate a PDF from several webpages or other PDF.
+PDF Factory is a Python script/module that parse a JSON to generate a PDF from several webpages or other PDF.

 As always, comments and contributions welcome ! :)